Neon Hitch: 2013–present: Anarchy, Reincarnation, EP releases and new album

-In January 2015 Hitch released "Sparks" as the first single of Eleutheromaniac.
+In January 2015, Hitch released "Sparks" as the first single of Eleutheromaniac.
 On 1 March 2015 Hitch released her EP 24:00 as a surprise release for free, which was recorded in 24 hours.
 The EP was followed by 22 April 2015 release of "Eleutheromaniac," the title track of her debut album to digital retailers as an advancement of the album.

 On 21 August Neon released a new song titled "Pussy PowR" on YouTube.

 Neon Hitch was featured on Cash Cash's song "Devil" on 6 August 2015, alongside B.o.B and Busta Rhymes.
 The track is a club banger and considered Cash Cash's "biggest hit yet" by MusicTimes.

 In May 2016, Hitch announced the official name of her debut album, Anarchy, a different project than the previously mentioned Eleutheromaniac, and revealed the release date to be 22 July 2016.
 It was preceded by the lead single "Please".
 On 13 July, Neon collaborated with American DJ Borgeous on a song called "Lost & Found".
 The song is the fourth single from Borgeous' new album.
 The next day the music video for the single was released on Vevo.
 Anarchy was released on 22 July.
 The album does not include any of her previously released material, but it does include a remixed version of "Freedom."
 In August 2016, one month after the release of "Anarchy," Hitch appeared on and performed "Please" for Million Dollar Matchmaker on WeTV.

 On 20 October 2016, Neon featured on the Nytrix track "When Will I See You Again" and appeared in the music video released the same day.
 A week later on 27 October, another feature was released called "No Warning" by Jason Parris and My Buddy Mike.
 That Drop called the track "a vocal-driven future bass tune that combines emotion and smoothness into one."
 In 2017 Hitch released "I Know you wannit."
 A year later in 2018 Hitch released two singles "problem" and "wall st".
 Hitch announced on January 25 that her second studio album would be titled "Reincarnation" and would be released 5 days later on January 30.

-On March 5, 2021, Neon Hitch was featured on the tech-house single "Una Locura" by electronic dance music producer's BADDIES ONLY and Pvssycat.
+On 5 March 5 2021, Neon Hitch was featured on the tech-house single "Una Locura" by electronic dance music producer's BADDIES ONLY and Pvssycat.
 The single was licensed by UFO Recordz and published by UFO Network Publishing.

-Later on in 2021, Neon Hitch released a ten track mixtape, called "Free Style".
+Later in 2021, Neon Hitch released a ten track mixtape, called "Free Style".